-During his studies in Brno, František Vláčil was employed in the Studio of Animated and Puppet Film where he worked as colourist, contourist, phase animator and animator.
-He utilised his artistic talent and improved his style by studying aesthetics and art history.
-When the Studio closed down in 1949 and most employees moved to Prague to the Bratři v triku studio, Vláčil stayed in Brno and got employed at the Studio of Popular Science Films (SPVNF).
-Due to the absence of relevant materials and lack of preserved films, we can only rarely identify all the animated films that Vláčil worked on, but using the four films he directed for SPVNF, we can put together a clear image of the roots of his lyrically refined film language known from his feature live-action films.
+During his studies in Brno, František Vláčil was employed at the Studio of Animated and Puppet Film, where he worked as colourist, contourist, phase animator and animator.
+He further developed his artistic talent and improved his style by studying aesthetics and art history.
+When the Studio closed in 1949 and most employees moved to Prague to the Bratři v triku studio, Vláčil stayed in Brno and found employment at the Studio of Popular Science Films (SPVNF).
+Due to the absence of relevant materials and a lack of preserved films, we cannot identify all the animated films that Vláčil worked on, but using the four films he directed for SPVNF, we can put together a clear image of the roots of his lyrically refined film language known from his feature live-action films.

 Tear down, warn, celebrate!

 Before directing his first film for the Studio, Vláčil worked as a dramaturge and production assistant.
 The first film he directed was Drug No. 2357 (Lék 2357, 1950).
 Written by Vladimír Sís, the film records the development of a new pharmacological cure and its animal testing procedure.
 Vláčil then directed two films about electricity, one of which he helped to write.
-Electricity Management (Hospodaření s elektřinou, 1950) includes a moralist message encouraging us to conserve electricity in our homes and offers a solution for factories in order adapt to their high consumption.
+Electricity Management (Hospodaření s elektřinou, 1950) includes a moralistic message, encouraging the conservation electricity at home and at work, and offers a solution for factories to adapt to their high consumption rates.
 The film was commissioned by the Czechoslovak Energy Works.
-Most of the film’s running time follows the film’s protagonist trying to convince his colleagues to change the production process.
-The protagonist’s relentless work continues in his home as he passionately tries to educate his father who wastes energy with his convector heater.
-The film’s fictitious plot is interspersed with illustrative footage of the factory, explanatory notes, graphs and the voice of the film’s narrator recounting interesting facts, explaining problems related to an overloaded factory and laconically commenting the characters’ actions.
+Most of the film’s running time follows its protagonist trying to convince his colleagues to change the production process.
+The protagonist’s relentless work continues in his own home as he passionately tries to educate his father, who wastes energy using a convector heater.
+The film’s fictitious plot is interspersed with illustrative factory footage, explanatory notes, graphs and the voice of the film’s narrator recounting interesting facts, explaining problems related to an overloaded factory and laconically commenting on the characters’ actions.

 Vláčil’s artistic sense of composition can already be identified in this film.
-He makes use of the depth and alternates long shots with framing changes and static shots presenting individual and collective strength.
-The closing sequence when the factory workers decide on new methods in order to increase effectivity is amplified by dramatic contrasting lighting emphasising the importance of the moment.
-The workers stand in the darkened factory, their shadowy faces expressing hesitation and resolve.
-When they vote to make the changes, the lighting is softer to represent a brighter future and their resolution alongside the strength of a crowd when the camera cruises next to the endless crowd of determined workers.
+He makes use of depth and alternates long shots with framing changes and static shots, presenting individual and collective strength.
+The closing sequence, in which the factory workers decide on new methods in order to increase effectivity, is amplified by dramatic contrasting lighting emphasising the importance of the moment.
+The workers stand in the darkened factory, their shadowy faces expressing hesitation but also resolve.
+When they vote to make the changes, the lighting is softer to represent a brighter future and their resolution, alongside the strength of a crowd when the camera cruises next to the endless masses of determined workers.

-Vláčil also works with editing dynamics in connection to escalating music.
-He alternates footage of an overloaded factory with a waking city putting a big strain on the power grid.
-Vláčil uses a dynamic montage working with the aesthetics of the overheating machines and increasingly dramatic music to depict the danger and strain under which the power plant cannot operate anymore.
-He effectively uses the alternating rhythm and through images, editing and music, Vláčil achieves tension and magnitude without using spoken word – methods typical for his later work.
+Vláčil also works with editing dynamics in concert with escalating music.
+He alternates footage of an overloaded factory with a waking city putting an increasingly big strain on the power grid.
+Vláčil uses a dynamic montage working with the aesthetics of the overheating machines and increasingly dramatic music to depict the danger of overloading the power plant to the point where it cannot operate.
+He effectively uses an alternating rhythm and, through images, editing and music, Vláčil achieves tension and magnitude without dialogue – methods typical of his later work.
 Despite a clearly didactic message, he managed to enrich the morality with a pure film language, thus achieving a stronger effect.
 He managed to accurately depict the rousing content, underlining it with stylistic devices.

 Industrial Accidents by Electricity (Úrazy elektřinou v průmyslu, 1950), on the other hand, serves as a warning and has a deterrent purpose.
-The film was commissioned by the Czechoslovak Labour Institute who supplied Vláčil with the topic and subsequently interfered with the script.
-The protagonist is an impartial narrator and the director adjusts the scenes to the narration.
-We cannot hear the voices of the people on the screen and the film resembles reading a security manual.
+The film was commissioned by the Czechoslovak Labour Institute, which supplied Vláčil with the topic and subsequently interfered with the script.
+The protagonist is an impartial narrator, and the director adjusts the scenes to the narration.
+We cannot hear the voices of the people on the screen, and the film evokes the reading of a security manual.
 The film’s opening scene depicts a monumentally shot power plant and electric lines.
-By using a distorted camera angle, the electric current is shown as a useful force which can become dangerous when not used carefully.
-The film goes on to show a variety of cases when workers disregard work safety protocols while working with electric current, whether it powers a machine, a socket or a lamp.
+By using a distorted camera angle, the electric current is shown as a useful force – bot one that can become dangerous when not used carefully.
+The film goes on to show a variety of cases when workers disregard safety protocols while working with electric current, whether it powers a machine, a socket or a lamp.
 The images are accompanied by an ironic commentary mocking the careless workers.
 Vláčil creates sharp contrasts by alternating deterrent examples with illustrative examples of good practice.

-The film also includes stop-motion sequences and non-diegetic titles used to describe how electric current works and explain the reasons behind malfunctions.
+The film also includes stop-motion sequences and non-diegetic titles used to describe how electric current works and explain the causes of malfunctions.
 Unlike the previous film, this one is more stylistically restrained (not only due to the absence of a narrative).
 On the other hand, Vláčil utilises its cautionary structure with precision and, with regards to other similar films, shows a refined artistic and compositional sense.
 He can also adapt to unfavourable location conditions.
 He uses static images and chooses detailed shots to turn industrial machinery into photogenic objects.
-In both films about electricity, he combined the world of men and machines, gave them equal space and portrayed their inseparable coexistence in the modern world.
+In both films about electricity, he combines the world of men and machines, giving them equal space and portraying their inseparable coexistence in the modern world.

-Vláčil’s fourth and last film made for the Brno studio was Thermal Revolution (Tepelná revoluce, 1951) in which he celebrates technological advancement and focuses on machines.
-The film is centred around a city and factories, shots of individuals are very scarce.
+Vláčil’s fourth and final film made for the Brno studio was Thermal Revolution (Tepelná revoluce, 1951) in which he celebrates technological advancement and focuses on machines.
+The film is centred around a city and factories; shots of individuals are very scarce.
 With regards to stylistic elements, the film is a supreme synthesis of everything Vláčil introduced to popular science film.
 With many aspects, it resembles the Soviet Montage Theory, in particular the work of Dziga Vertov.
 However, it still retains an explanatory commentary and animated sequences used to explain the advantages of the new method of thermal combustion.
 The score is diverse and connected to the poetry of machine movement.
-The emphasis of capturing the perfection of machinery and mechanics is another element which stylistically links Thermal Revolution to Vertov’s work.
-Vláčil was able to adopt this approach because the film wasn’t an external commission and he was able to make it with a relative artistic freedom.
+The emphasis on capturing the perfection of machinery and mechanics is another element that stylistically links Thermal Revolution to Vertov’s work.
+Vláčil was able to adopt this approach because the film wasn’t an external commission, and he was able to make it with a relative artistic freedom.

-The film has an educational tone but we can still see the strength of the imagery itself which often serves for purely aesthetic pleasure.
+While the film has an educational tone, we can still see the strength of the imagery itself, which often serves for purely aesthetic pleasure.
 The editing is inventive and has two main purposes.
 Vláčil alternates the shots based on compositional resemblance and isn’t afraid to subsequently link them with a vertical camera movement.
 The first function is purely aesthetic and strengthens the scene continuity.
 The second once again relies on the strength of contrasts when Vláčil alternates footage of old chimneys with high pollution and low effectivity with modern chimneys of the future.
-They are shot from below in order to emphasise their magnificence, while the technological relics are shown from above, occupy less space in the frame and their visual impact is thus decreased.
+They are shot from below to emphasise their magnificence, while the technological relics are shown from above and occupy less space in the frame, thus decreasing their visual impact.

-At the end of the film, Vláčil uses footage of the sky which would become typical for his later work.
-The last minutes foreshadow Vláčil’s typical live-action poetics but still adhere to documentary content.
-The director show workers constructing a new building which will bring further thermal advancement.
-Thanks to a well-thought-out composition, Vláčil doesn’t slip to schematic campaigning.
+At the end of the film, Vláčil uses footage of the sky, which would become typical of his later work.
+The last minutes foreshadow his typical live-action poetics but still adhere to documentary content.
+The director show workers constructing a new building that will bring further thermal advancement.
+Thanks to a well-thought-out composition, Vláčil doesn’t slip into schematic campaigning.
 The three analysed films show partial signs of developing poetics, but every time in a different manner.
-Vláčil worked on several more scripts in the Brno studio but in 1951, he was unexpectedly drafted to the army and his first creative period ended.
+Vláčil worked on several more scripts in the Brno studio, but in 1951 he was unexpectedly drafted into the army, ending his first creative period.

 The imagination and poetics of army film

-One of his first directorial work for CAF titled Flying Without Vision With the OSP System (Létání bez vidu podle systému OSP, 1953) is an inspiring example how to enrich a film with stimulating stylistics and imagination in didactically constricted conditions of an instructional film.
+One of his first directorial works for CAF, titled Flying Without Vision With the OSP System (Létání bez vidu podle systému OSP, 1953), is an inspiring example of how to enrich a film with stimulating stylistics and imagination under the didactically constricted conditions of an instructional film.
 The film opens with a relatively epic live-action black-and-white sequence.
 In rain and fog, we observe air traffic controllers trying to navigate a plane for landing.
 Vláčil combines footage from the cramped booth with depictions of raging nature and a plane blown around in the sky.
 He uses detailed shots and works cleverly with out-of-picture space.
-In the catastrophic finale when the plane crashes, we see only the controller’s console.
+In the catastrophic finale when the plane crashes, we see only the controllers’ console.
 The previous static composition is shattered by chaotic camera movement simulating confusion and the crash along with its commotion.
 Vláčil avoids explicit depiction of the crash and keeps his attention on the powerlessness of the controllers.
 The sequence symbolically ends with a broken antenna.

-Flying Without Vision With the OSP System is an instructional and staged title but Vláčil’s next film Crew on the Peak (Posádka na štítě, 1956), which he made as a civilian employee, is a report filmed in colour.
-It follows the crew of a weather station working in extreme conditions in an observatory atop the Lomnický Peak in the High Tatras.
+Flying Without Vision With the OSP System is an instructional and staged title, but Vláčil’s next film, Crew on the Peak (Posádka na štítě, 1956), which he made as a civilian employee, is a report filmed in colour.
+It follows the crew of a weather station working under extreme conditions in an observatory atop the Lomnický Peak in the High Tatras.
 Vláčil focuses on their everyday life in a tiny cabin.
-Once again, he uses contrasts of open and monumentally indomitable mountains, but in this case, not for didactic, instructional, descriptive and ideological purposes.
-He uses the contrasts to point out human smallness in the natural world to which we can only look in awe and monitor its power.
+Once again, he uses contrasts of open and monumentally indomitable mountains – but in this case, not for didactic, instructional, descriptive and ideological purposes.
+He uses the contrasts to point out human smallness in the natural world to which we can only look on in awe and monitor its power.
 Thanks to rich exteriors, Vláčil had a chance to let the images speak for themselves and modify the commentary accordingly.
 It describes the activities of the crew and explains their work, but the parallel footage isn’t illustrative.
-The commentary praises the crew’s hard work but the images aren’t centred around them and the film’s main focus becomes the landscape.
+The commentary praises the crew’s hard work, but the images aren’t centred around them, and the film’s main focus becomes the landscape.

 Happiest creative period

 After Adelheid (1969), Vláčil fell from the grace of Barrandov’s management and even though he wasn’t fired, he wasn’t allowed to work (dramaturges eventually declined all his submitted projects).
-He found asylum in the Krátký film studio where he was “loaned” by Barrandov and where he worked under Kamil Pixa who employed filmmakers who fell into disfavour of the Communist regime.
+He found asylum in the Krátký film studio, where he was “loaned” by Barrandov and where he worked under Kamil Pixa, who employed filmmakers who had fallen into disfavour of the Communist regime.
 Between 1972 and 1976, he made two mid-length live-action films and three short documentaries focusing on art and his beloved architecture.
 Later in life, he remembered this period as the happiest of his career.
-In documentary portrait In the Web of Time (V síti času, 1989) made by his cinematographer František Uldrich, he says that his work is based mainly on music and architecture.
+In the documentary portrait In the Web of Time (V síti času, 1989), made by his cinematographer František Uldrich, he says that his work is based mainly on music and architecture.
 In the documentaries he made for Krátký film, where he wasn’t restrained by the need to tell a story, he could transfer the synthesis of his two favourite worlds to the big screen in the purest form.
-He gained artistic freedom and for the first time was able to make documentaries without prescribed ideological templates.
+Vláčil gained artistic freedom and for the first time was able to make documentaries without prescribed ideological templates.

-His first Krátký film title A City in White (Město v bílém, 1972) is a town symphony, although it’s conceptually and stylistically different from urban films of the 1920s.
+His first Krátký film title, A City in White (Město v bílém, 1972), is a town symphony, although it’s conceptually and stylistically different from urban films of the 1920s.
 The film begins with a shot of a boat breaking the river ice and joining the infrastructure of Prague.
 Without any score, Vláčil captures modern socialist architecture.
 He uses camera slides simulating driving through housing estates.
-After the camera enters a tunnel, it reappers in a roman interior.
+After the camera enters a tunnel, it reappears in a Romanesque interior.
 It opens up a gate to a different world and through footage of stone sculptures and a decaying church building takes us back to the roots.
-With an almost old-fashioned approach, Vláčil portrays the beauty of snow-covered Prague and adds music by his preferred composer Zdeněk Liška.
+With an almost old-fashioned approach, Vláčil portrays the beauty of snow-covered Prague and adds music by his preferred composer, Zdeněk Liška.

 In the resulting documentary, Vláčil demonstrates all stylistic methods.
-He often changes focal points, varies the depth of field and changes static images into camera slides.
+He often changes focal points, varies the depth of field, and changes static images into camera slides.
 He avoids rigid shots and presents static works of art and architecture in an unrestrained way as they are still stimulating and impressive.
 He supplements montages with ornamental portrayal of plants used for inspiration in Art Nouveau.
 Unlike his other films, there are barely any human elements.
 Spoken word by Luděk Munzar and Rudolf Hrušínský can also be listed among the film’s artistic elements as their commentary isn’t didactic and descriptive, it’s more like poetry.
-Vláčil combines noises with rich score.
-He captures the atmosphere of the titular artistic style but his goal isn’t praising specific artworks and authors.
-He transformed the essence of an essay to film.
+Vláčil combines noises with rich scores.
+While captures the atmosphere of the titular artistic style, his goal isn’t praising specific artworks and authors.
+He transforms the essence of an essay to film.
 Art Nouveau’s Prague is considered one the most valuable documentaries of Czech cinema.
 It was screened at dozens of festivals and won many awards.

 The poet’s epilogue

-After his stint in Krátký film, František Vláčil returned to Barrandov where he again made live-action films until the late 1980s.
+After his stint in Krátký film, František Vláčil returned to Barrandov, where he again made live-action films until the late 1980s.
 The somewhat saddened and melancholy epilogue of his filmmaking career is a short portrait titled The Prague Odysseus (Pražský Odysseus, 1989) about art, namely the work of painter Jan Bauch.
-Vláčil again explores art history and based on the painter’s memories, he carefully combines many themes.
-The film was released after the Velvet Revolution when audiences were thirsty for something completely different and Vláčil’s final film ended up ignored not only by audiences but also by journalists.
+Vláčil again explores art history and, based on the painter’s memories, carefully combines many themes.
+However, the film was released after the Velvet Revolution, when audiences were thirsty for something completely different, and so Vláčil’s final film ended up ignored not only by audiences but also by journalists.

 Literature: